- The goal: delivering analytics

 Most companies choose full app embedding, as they want the extra customizability to provide a more curated set of screens for their customers.
-But one purpose of this article is to make it clear that embedding is not the only option for delivering analytics with Metabase.
+But as we’ve discussed above, embedding isn’t the only option for delivering analytics with Metabase.
 It might not be the best place to begin, especially if you’re a startup trying to make the most out of limited resources.
-In that case, take a good look at the sidecar approach — setting up Metabase as a sidecar to your application is the fastest way to deliver value to your customers.
+In that case, take a good look at the sidecar approach—setting up Metabase as a sidecar to your application is the fastest way to deliver value to your customers.
 You can always transition to an embedded solution as you iterate, but in the meantime you’ll already be giving your customers the ability to make data-driven decisions, and you’ll develop a much better understanding of the analytics they need.

 For larger companies, forking the source code might make sense.
 It’s more of an investment, but you’ll be able to deliver a much more cost-effective solution than if you were to take on building an analytics platform from scratch.

 And, of course, if you’re not up for maintaining a fork, Metabase accepts pull requests!
 Take advantage of Metabase’s built-in feature set, submit a PR for that last bit of functionality you need to complete your analytics offering, and you’ll have the custom solution you need at a fraction of the cost it would take to build your own platform, all while improving Metabase for everyone.

 Thanks for your feedback!